imaginaryusername/Reusable_specs/reusable_addresses.md

 Usability and implementation ease: One single specification, two ways to transact - with the offchain method sharing a common gateway format for senders to minimize wallet burden while maximizing flexibility on receiving side.

-Funds sent in one transaction - no setup.
-Possible second clawback transaction if not acknowledged in case of offchain method.
+Funds sent in one transaction: No setup.
+Possible second clawback transaction if offchain notification is not acknowledged.

 Privacy: Transaction indistinguishable from "normal" p2pkh/p2sh-multisig transactions, and has anonymity sets approximating a fraction of all transactions defined by the specified suffix.